Garrett-Productions/sockets_w_ciso/rewatch.readme.md

 Discussion

-ImageKit.io, it works with URL imputs
+* ImageKit.io, it works with URL imputs
 1. Imagekit includes 'image transformations' within the url.
 Ex) /demo/tr:w-300,h-300/medium.jpg
 2. Water marking can be used in the url as well

-Server Sides- Video 1 Notes
+Server Sides - Video 1 Notes(45 min)

 * What is a Socket?